near/near-sdk-rs/README.md

 * **Asynchronous cross-contract calls.** Asynchronous cross-contract calls allow parallel execution of multiple contracts in parallel with subsequent aggregation on another contract.
-    `Environment` exposes the following methods:
+    `env` exposes the following methods:
     * `promise_create` -- schedules an execution of a function on some contract;
     * `promise_then` -- attaches the callback back to the current contract once the function is executed;
     * `promise_and` -- combinator, allows waiting on several promises simultaneously, before executing the callback;